 In the small town of Farmington, New Mexico, stands one of the largest indoor climbing walls in the western United States.
 It has open opportunities for beginner and veteran climbers, with a full-time staff of professionals.
 With over 6,000 square feet of available climbing wall, the gym is open to students and community members, giving climbers the perfect opportunity to network with others who are passionate about the sport.
 The college offers workshops, classes, and belay certification courses, as well as a chance to compete in annual competitions.
 There is also reservation space for parties!
-Not only is there a spacious climbing wall, there is also a 600 foot bouldering cave, a running crack, 2 roofs, 17 lead rope stations, and 12 lead climbing lines.
+Not only is there a spacious climbing wall, but there is also a 600 foot bouldering cave, a running crack, 2 roofs, 17 lead rope stations, and 12 lead climbing lines.

 University of Chicago

 The Yerkes Observatory was established in 1897 and is the center of the astronomy and astrophysics departments at the University of Chicago in Illinois.
 It is known as the “the birthplace of modern astrophysics,” and has been the research facility for several prominent astrologists, including Edwin Hubble.
 It houses a 40 in. refracting telescope (the largest in the world) and over 170,000 photographic plates, spanning back from over a century ago when the telescope was constructed.
-At one time, the observatory contained the entire astronomy and astrophysics departments of UC, but now the departments are located on main campus.
+At one time, the observatory contained the entire astronomy and astrophysics departments of UC, but now the departments are located on the main campus.
 The observatory is an available research and educational space for scientists, researchers, graduate and undergraduate students, and community members.
 There is a prominent outreach program connected to the observatory, giving students, faculty, and staff chances to bring the wonders of outer space to the community.

-Largest college campus in the United States might not make Berry College a “hidden” treasure, but the outing and academic programs make the 26,400 acre campus, located in luscious Rome, Georgia, a veritable box-full of treasures.
-Designated trails include over 15 miles of horseback riding, and over 40 miles of mountain biking and hiking.
-The cross country team makes fantastic use of the large campus with 5K, 6K, 8K, and 2 mile courses maps.
+Largest college campus in the United States might not make Berry College a “hidden” treasure, but the outing and academic programs make the 26,400-acre campus, located in luscious Rome, Georgia, a veritable box-full of treasures.
+Designated trails include over 15 miles of horseback riding and over 40 miles of mountain biking and hiking.
+The cross country team makes fantastic use of the large campus with 5K, 6K, 8K, and 2-mile courses maps.
 Berry’s equestrian center is 164 delineated acres, home to about 60 horses and contains 64 stalls, 5 buildings, and outdoor and indoor arenas.
-For hunters, several times a year there are scheduled archery and firearm deer hunts to cull the over population of white-tailed deer.
+For hunters, several times a year there are scheduled archery and firearm deer hunts to cull the overpopulation of white-tailed deer.
 Classes in environmental and animal sciences, biology, chemistry, and geology conduct many current and on-going research projects across the heavily forested grounds with studies written regularly by students of the university.
 Only about 2,100 undergraduate students are enrolled at Berry per year, making it a close-knit community with an abundance of recreational, educational, and breathing space.